 - NEVER APPLY FLAME OR STEAM TO A REFRIGERANT CYLINDER.
-IF YOU MUST HEAT A CYLINDER FOR FASTER CHARGING, PARTIALLY IMMERSE IT IN WARM WATER. - Never fill a cylinder more than 80% full of liquid refrigerant. - Never add anything other than R-22 to an R-22 cylinder or R-410A to an R-410A cylinder.
-The service equipment used must be listed or certified for the type of refrigerant used. - STORE CYLINDERS IN A COOL, DRY PLACE.
+IF YOU MUST HEAT A CYLINDER FOR FASTER CHARGING, PARTIALLY IMMERSE IT IN WARM WATER. - NEVER FILL A CYLINDER MORE THAN 80% FULL OF LIQUID REFRIGERANT. - NEVER ADD ANYTHING OTHER THAN R-32 TO AN R-32 CYLINDER.
+THE SERVICE EQUIPMENT USED MUST BE LISTED OR CERTIFIED FOR THE TYPE OF REFRIGERANT USED. - STORE CYLINDERS IN A COOL, DRY PLACE.
 NEVER USE A CYLINDER AS A PLATFORM OR A ROLLER.